The Lancet: Gaza death count report (2024)

 On 5 July 2024, The Lancet published in its correspondence section a letter with an estimate of the number of direct and indirect deaths that may be caused in the coming months and years by the Gaza war.
 Using other conflicts, where the number of indirect deaths was 3 to 15 times higher than the number of direct deaths, the authors estimated the total number of conflict-related deaths by multiplying the reported deaths by five, and argued that in the coming months and years "it is not implausible to estimate that up to 186,000 or even more deaths could be attributable to the current conflict in Gaza".

-The estimate quickly gained traction in both international and regional media, with some of the outlets misrepresenting the 186,000 figure as the actual number of deaths, rather than long-term cumulative estimate.
-As a result, three days after the publication, one of the letter's authors, Martin McKee, wrote that the letter "has been greatly misquoted and misinterpreted" and clarified that the 186,000 figure was "purely illustrative".

-The letter has been criticised by the Chair of "Every Casualty Counts" network Michael Spagat, who wrote that the estimate "lacks a solid foundation and is implausible".
-Peter A. Singer, former Special Adviser to the Director-General of WHO, characterised the letter's methods as "take one unreliable number and multiply by another unreliable number to get a bigger unreliable number".

-Consequently, American Jewish Committee called upon The Lancet to "remove the letter from its website and, moving forward, exercise greater caution in selecting the claims it amplifies".
+The estimate quickly gained traction in both international and regional media.
+Critics of the letter have published contested opinions, not corroborated by independent statistical analysis, questioning the application of indirect death ratios observed in past conflicts to a current one.